frostu8/inferno/README.md

 [`lynx`](https://lynx.invisible-island.net/), because if the website can support `lynx` cleanly it can support **anything**).

-Check out a running instance at <https://inferno.frostu8.rs/>, but be gentle, please.
-This *is* your mama's server.
+Check out a running instance at <https://infernowiki.rs/>, but be gentle, please.

+## `#![forbid(unsafe_code)]`
+Unsafe code is forbidden.
+Classically and interestingly, many of the big day-0 exploits happen because of simple oversights that would otherwise be bounds-checked by the compiler or at runtime.

+I expect `inferno` to grow along with the Rust ecosystem, which means I can expect to be pulling crates to do jobs that might be done with `unsafe` code that are battle-tested.